nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

-### Revised & resubmitted
+## Peer-reviewed journal articles
+* Submitted: **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
+Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection.

+## Book chapters
-* **Ariyaee, Koorosh**.
+* Revised & resubmitted: **Ariyaee, Koorosh**.
 Triggers and targets: nasals and vowels in Tehrani Persian.
 In *The Handbook of Persian Dialects and Dialectology*, eds.
 A.
 Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.

-### Under review
-* **Ariyaee, Koorosh**.
+* Under review: **Ariyaee, Koorosh**.
 Persian vowel hiatus.
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
 R. Falahati & Z.
 Ghane.
 Springer.
 * **Ariyaee, Koorosh**.
 Persian.
 In *Nominal Linkers in Iranian languages,* eds.
 S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.

+## Conference proceedings & working papers

 ### 2022
 * **Ariyaee, Koorosh** & Alexei Kochetov.
 Acoustics of Persian uvular lenition in consonant clusters. *Proceedings of the annual meeting of the 39th